-3.4.1.1.
-Ex officio (8) : Vice President for Academic Affairs (or designee), Vice President for Business and Financial Affairs or designee, Vice President for Student Affairs and Campus Diversity or designee, the Vice President for Research and Innovation or designee, Vice President for Information Technology or Designee, Vice President for University Relations and Development or designee; Business and Financial Affairs and Business Services Manager at SDSU Imperial Valley (or designee); and the University Senate Treasurer.
-3.4.1.2.
+- 3.3.1.2.
+Appointed: nine faculty members, one from each academic college, the Library, and SDSU Imperial Valley, at least two of whom shall be elected senators; one staff member; and two students. - 3.3.2.
+Functions: The Committee shall consider and make recommendations to the Senate and, within policy guidelines established by the Senate, to appropriate administrative officers concerning the following: (a) issues of academic philosophy, standards, and conduct; appropriateness of present and proposed programs, degrees, majors, options, and concentrations; (b) faculty-student relations; (c) the governance of the university; and (d) other matters of academic policy.
+All such recommendations made to administrative officers without prior Senate approval shall be submitted to the next meeting of the Senate for its consideration. - 3.4.
+Committee on University Resources and Planning - 3.4.1.
+Membership (20) - 3.4.1.1.
+Ex officio (8): Vice President for Academic Affairs (or designee), Vice President for Business and Financial Affairs or designee, Vice President for Student Affairs and Campus Diversity or designee, the Vice President for Research and Innovation or designee, Vice President for Information Technology or Designee, Vice President for University Relations and Development or designee; Business and Financial Affairs and Business Services Manager at SDSU Imperial Valley (or designee); and the University Senate Treasurer. - 3.4.1.2.
 Appointed (12): nine faculty members, one from each college, the Library, and SDSU Imperial Valley, nominated by the Committee on Committees and Elections and appointed by the Senate, at least two of whom shall be elected senators; one staff member selected by the Staff Affairs Committee in consultation with the staff senators and confirmed by the Senate, and two students appointed in accordance with procedures established by the Associated Students.

 3.4.2.
+Function

-Function 3.4.2.1.
-The Committee shall make recommendations to the Senate and, within the policy guidelines established by the Senate, to appropriate administrative officers concerning the allocation of university resources; 3.4.2.2.
-The Committee shall act as the deliberative body of the Senate on all issues pertaining to, but not limited to, university budgets, allocation of facilities and positions, and allocation of special funds; 3.4.2.3.
-The Committee shall review and recommend budget allocations, shall review patterns of previous expenditures and propose changes as they may affect instructional programs, and shall make general policy recommendations regarding present and future resource decisions.
-3.4.2.4.
-The Chair of the Committee shall concurrently send to the Senate Chair all of its written communications sent to or received from administrative officers.
-3.4.2.5.
+- 3.4.2.1.
+The Committee shall make recommendations to the Senate and, within the policy guidelines established by the Senate, to appropriate administrative officers concerning the allocation of university resources; - 3.4.2.2.
+The Committee shall act as the deliberative body of the Senate on all issues pertaining to, but not limited to, university budgets, allocation of facilities and positions, and allocation of special funds; - 3.4.2.3.
+The Committee shall review and recommend budget allocations, shall review patterns of previous expenditures and propose changes as they may affect instructional programs, and shall make general policy recommendations regarding present and future resource decisions. - 3.4.2.4.
+The Chair of the Committee shall concurrently send to the Senate Chair all of its written communications sent to or received from administrative officers. - 3.4.2.5.
 All recommendations made to administrative officers without prior Senate approval shall be submitted to the next meeting of the Senate following the recommendation for the consideration of the Senate.
-The Committee shall inform faculty and students about resource issues by providing information reports to the Senate.
-Committe e on Faculty Affairs 3.5.1.
-Membership (15): 3.5.1.1.
-Ex officio (non-voting): Associate Vice President for Faculty Advancement and Student Success or designee, Associate Vice President for Student Affairs and
+The Committee shall inform faculty and students about resource issues by providing information reports to the Senate. - 3.5.
+Committee on Faculty Affairs - 3.5.1.
+Membership (15): - 3.5.1.1.
+Ex officio (non-voting): Associate Vice President for Faculty Advancement and Student Success or designee, Associate Vice President for Student Affairs and Campus Diversity-Faculty/Staff or designee, and the Director of the Center for